Andrew Mountbatten-Windsor officially renounced his royal titles, including the Duke of York on October 24, 2025, UK time.

 Having served in the UK’s Royal Navy from 1979-2001, he was then a roving UK trade ambassador until 2011.

-In 2019, Prince Andrew stepped back from public duties.
+In 2019, Andrew stepped back from public duties.
 He stated this was due to “the circumstances relating to my former association with Jeffrey Epstein.”

 Then, on January 13, 2022, he returned his military affiliations and Royal patronages to The Queen, in addition to continuing to not undertake any public duties.